bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/CompactionFactor_3IBdqSmXf1vwj5iylqG2hi/Documentation.md

-Reduction in volume on compaction
+Reduction in volume on compaction.